On Model Identification and Out-of-Sample Prediction of Principal Component Regression: Applications to Synthetic Controls: Main Results

-As discussed above, Theorem \ref{thm:test_error} and Corollary \ref{cor:test_error} do {\em not} require any distributional assumptions on the in- and out-of-sample covariates.
+As discussed, our out-of-sample guarantees do {\em not} rely on any distributional assumptions between the in- and out-of-sample covariates.
 Rather, our results rely on a purely linear algebraic condition given by Assumption \ref{assumption:subspace_incl}.
-Intuitively, because we consider $\bbeta^* \in \text{rowspan}(\bX)$, it follows that generalization is achievable if the rowspace of the out-of-sample covariates lies within that of the in-sample covariates.
-As seen in our test error results and will see in our simulations in Section~\ref{sec:simulations}, Assumption \ref{assumption:subspace_incl} is a critical condition that enables PCR to generalize even when the in- and out-of-sample data obey different distributions.
-Thus, Assumption \ref{assumption:subspace_incl} offers a complementary distribution-free perspective to generalization and has possible implications to learning with covariate shifts.
+In this view, Assumption \ref{assumption:subspace_incl} offers a complementary, distribution-free perspective on generalization and has possible implications to learning under covariate shifts.
+We examine the role of Assumption \ref{assumption:subspace_incl} in our simulations in Section~\ref{sec:simulations}.
+As a preview, our results provide empirical evidence that PCR can generalize even when the in- and out-of-sample covariates obey different distributions provided Assumption \ref{assumption:subspace_incl} holds.
+In light of these findings, we furnish a data-driven diagnostic in Section~\ref{sec:hypo} to check when Assumption~\ref{assumption:subspace_incl} may hold in practice.